dotnet/runtime/src/libraries/System.Text.Json/docs/ReferenceHandling_spec.md

 }
 ```

-Either on Serialization or Deserialization:
+Both on serialization and deserialization:

 ```cs
 public static void DeSerializeWithPreserve()